stvtortora/smart-contract-test-stub/README.md

 # Usage

 ## Mocha Integration
-If you are using truffle, the mocha test framework is accessible via the test folder in the root of your directory.
+If you are using truffle, the mocha test framework is accessible via the test folder, which is located in the root of your directory.
 Import the contract you are testing, the stub of the contract it is interacting with (more on stubs later), and the `stubUtil` module.

 ```javascript
 const TestedContract = artifacts.require("TestedContract");